 Seems horrible right?
 Well, it doesn’t matter.
 The character works, it feels great to play as him, and he is balanced.
 That’s all that matters.
 This is not an easy decision to make, and this is why Blizzard is one step above other similar game companies in the genre.
 Some other examples of this are Tracer’s unusually small hitboxes, making her a lot harder to hit, which enforces the “zip zap you can’t hit me” playstyles.

-Widowmaker’s head which has a slightly larger hitbox, making her easier to get counter-sniped, claims our Overwatch Skill Rating boosting
+Widowmaker’s head which has a slightly larger hitbox, making her easier to get counter-sniped, claims our Overwatch Skill Rating boost

 team.
-Hanzo’s arrow, which we already know, has a larger hitbox than the actual projectile, making him feels really satisfying to play while doesn’t affect the balance of the game in a negative way.
+Hanzo’s arrow, which we already know, has a larger hitbox than the actual projectile, making him feel really satisfying to play while it doesn’t affect the balance of the game in a negative way.